eradiate/eradiate/docs/rst/user_guide/post_processing.rst

 principal plane plot.
 This page introduces the utility and guides new users to its use.

+Gridded vs. sampled BRDF adapters
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The BRDF viewer disciminates two types of BRDF adapters, *gridded* and *sampled*.

+* Sampled BRDF adapters can be queried for arbitrary light directions and wavelengths They might internally implement an analytical representation of their scattering model or interpolate look-up tables.
+These adapters expose a method :code:`evaluate()` which accepts an incoming and outgoing direction for the scattering, as well as a wavelength and returns the BRDF value.
+* Gridded BRDF adapters do not interpolate their data, since they represent measurements rather than models.
+They expose a method :code:`plotting_data()`, which accepts a direction for incoming light and a wavelength.
+They return arrays of :math:`\theta` and :math:`\phi` values for which their data exist as well as the data themselves.
+  The viewer subequently plots the data in their natural resolution, overriding the value given by the user.

 XArray data format specification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^